TeresaRosinski/Portfolio/README.md

 ## Setup/Installation Requirements

 * Simply open the webpage in your browser and explore.
+* Here is a link to the GitHub pages site: https://teresarosinski.github.io/Portfolio

 _If you have any questions about any of my work, please reach out at trosinski89@gmail.com_